pl3onasm/CLRS/algorithms/greedy/coin-changing/README.md

 ## Greedy Approach

-The greedy algorithm is to always choose the largest coin that is less than or equal to the remaining amount.
+The greedy strategy is to always choose the largest coin that is less than or equal to the remaining amount.
 However, this approach only works for certain sets of coins.
 For example, the greedy approach works for the American coin system, which consists of coins for 1 (penny), 5 (nickel), 10 (dime), and 25 (quarter) cents.
 However, it stops working if we remove the nickel from the coin system.
 For example, if we want to make a change for 30 cents, the greedy approach will then yield 6 coins (1 quarter and 5 pennies), while the optimal solution in that case is 3 coins (3 dimes).

 The coin systems for which the greedy algorithm always yields the optimal solution are called **canonical coin systems**.
 The question as to which conditions must be satisfied for a set of coins to be a canonical coin system is not easy to answer, and has been the subject of research.
 Also some algorithms have been designed to verify whether a given set of coins is canonical or not [^1] [^2] [^3].